Bbeierle12/New-Idea/README.md

 1. Open **Config > Settings...** (or press `Ctrl+,`) to enter your API key, preferred model, and base URL.
 2. Use the **Glyphs** panel (`Ctrl+N` to add) to define commands and double-click (or `Ctrl+R`) to run.
 Output is streamed to the Console tab.
 3. Switch to **Terminal** to execute shell commands interactively with full command history and working directory control.
-4. Switch to **Chat** to ask the assistant to list glyphs, run commands, or edit files.
-Tool invocations are logged with a `[tool]` prefix and appended to chat history.
+4. Switch to **AI Chat** to interact with the LLM:
+   - Select **💬 Chat** mode for multi-turn conversations, tool calling, and streaming responses
-5. Switch to **Agent** to give the one-shot loop a goal (e.g., "List glyphs and write them to glyphs.txt") and review each tool call before the summary.
+   - Select **🤖 Agent** mode for one-shot goal execution (e.g., "List glyphs and write them to glyphs.txt")
+   - Tool invocations are logged with a `[tool]` prefix in both modes
-6. Choose **File > Export...** to create OS-native launchers for your glyph library.
+5. Choose **File > Export...** to create OS-native launchers for your glyph library.

 Config, registry, logs, and chat history live in `%APPDATA%\glyphx\` on Windows (and the standard config directory on macOS/Linux).